-- 1. The Parties recall their obligations deriving from multilateral environmental agreements to which they are a party, reaffirm their commitment to the effective implementation in their laws, regulations, standards and practices of these agreements, as well as their adherence to environmental principles reflected in the international instruments referred to in Article 32. - 2.
-The Parties also recall their obligation to effectively enforce their domestic environmental laws, regulations and standards.
+The Parties reaffirm their commitment to the effective implementation in their laws and practices of the multilateral environmental agreements to which they are a party, as well as their adherence to environmental principles reflected in the international instruments referred to in Article 31.

-Article 38.
 Promotion of Trade and Investment Favouring Sustainable Development

-- 1. The Parties shall strive to facilitate and promote foreign investment, as well as trade in and dissemination of goods and services beneficial to the environment, including through addressing related non-tariff barriers.
-This may further include the fostering of sound environmental technology, research, development and innovation in support of green economy, sustainable renewable energy, energy efficient and eco-labelled goods and services. - 2.
-The Parties shall strive to facilitate and promote foreign investment, trade in and dissemination of goods and services that contribute to sustainable development, including goods and services that are the subject of schemes such as fair and ethical trade. - 3.
-To this end, the Parties agree to exchange views and may consider, jointly or bilaterally, cooperation in this area. - 4.
-The Parties shall encourage cooperation between enterprises in relation to goods, services and technologies that contribute to sustainable development and are beneficial to the environment.
+1. The Parties shall strive to facilitate and promote foreign investment, trade in and dissemination of goods and services beneficial to the environment, including environmental technologies, sustainable renewable energy, energy efficient and eco-labelled goods and services, including through addressing related non-tariff barriers.

+2. The Parties shall strive to facilitate and promote foreign investment, trade in and dissemination of goods and services that contribute to sustainable development, including goods and services that are the subject of schemes such as fair and ethical trade.

+3. To this end, the Parties agree to exchange views and may consider, jointly or bilaterally, cooperation in this area.

+4. The Parties shall encourage cooperation between enterprises in relation to goods, services and technologies that contribute to sustainable development and are beneficial to the environment.

-Article 39.
-Cooperation In International Fora
+Cooperation in International Fora

-The Parties shall strive to strengthen their cooperation on trade and investment related labour and environmental issues of mutual interest in relevant bilateral, regional and multilateral for in which they participate.
+The Parties shall strive to strengthen their cooperation on trade and investment related labour and environmental issues of mutual interest in relevant bilateral, regional and multilateral fora in which they participate.

-Article 40.
 Implementation and Consultations

-- 1. The Parties shall designate the administrative entities which shall serve as contact point(s) for the purpose of implementing this Chapter. - 2.
-A Party may through the contact point(s) referred to in paragraph 1 request expert consultations or consultations within the Joint Committee regarding any matter arising under this Chapter.
+1. The Parties shall designate the administrative entities which shall serve as contact point(s) for the purpose of implementing this Chapter.

+2. A Party may through the contact point(s) referred to in paragraph 1 request expert consultations or consultations within the Joint Committee regarding any matter arising under this Chapter.
 The Parties shall make every attempt to arrive at a mutually satisfactory resolution of the matter.
-Where relevant, subject to the agreement of the Parties, they can seek advice of the relevant international organisations or bodies. - 3.
-If a Party considers that a measure of another Party does not comply with the obligations under this Chapter, it may have recourse to consultations according to Article 43.
+Where relevant, subject to the agreement of the Parties, they can seek advice of the relevant international organisations or bodies.

+3. If a Party considers that a measure of another Party does not comply with the obligations under this Chapter, it may have recourse to consultations according to Article 42, except for the last sentence of paragraph 3.